fmalina/revisions-blocl/activism/dismembered.md

 What constitutes ‘the state’?
 The list of components is loose.

-Perhaps that’s why ‘the state’ won’t mean much to many people.
+Perhaps that’s why ‘the state’ won't mean much to many people.
 For the Treasury it’s a set of allocations to departments – defence, intelligence, the Home Office, Scotland, justice, HMRC, arm’s-length bodies and so on.